RichardXiao1/RichardXiao1.github.io/about.md

 title: About myself
 permalink: /about/
 ---
-1. I am 6 ft 5 inches
+1. I am 6 ft 6 inches
-2. Like playing tennis and ping pong.
+2. enjoy playing racket sports such as tennis, ping pong and badminton.
 3. In my spare time, I like to watch shows, movies and play games.

 ### More Information